-This was, of course, camouflage, since Channel 4 was broadcasting an increasing diet of commercial programmes (e.g. Friends), repeats and programmes designed to appeal to advertisers, so much so that it was effectively breaching its remit (Veljanovski 1994).
-The plain fact was and remains that the bulk of the programmes, and certainly those that attract most of the audiences of the five PSB channels, are programmes that could and do easily find a place in a commercially oriented television system.
+This was of course camouflage since Channel 4 was broadcasting an increasing diet of commercial programmes (e.g. Friends), repeats and programmes designed to appeal to advertisers, so much so that it was effectively breaching its remit (Veljanovski, 1994).
+The plain fact was and remains that the bulk of the programmes and certainly those which attract most of the audiences of the five PSB channels are programmes which could and do easily find a place in a commercially oriented television system.

-In 1985, the Broadcasting Research Unit published The Public Service Idea in British Broadcasting, which enumerated eight principles of PSB:
+In 1985 the Broadcasting Research Unit (1985) published The Public Service Idea in British Broadcasting which enumerated eight 'principles' of PSB:

-- 1. geographic universality of reception from the four terrestrial channels; - 2. catering for all interests and tastes; - 3. catering for minorities; - 4. concern for 'national identity and community'; - 5. detachment from vested interests and government; - 6. one broadcasting system to be directly funded by the corpus of users; - 7. competition in good programming rather than for numbers; - 8. guidelines to liberate programme makers and not to restrict them.
+- 1. Geographic universality of reception from the four terrestrial channels. - 2.
+Catering for all interests and tastes. - 3.
+Catering for minorities. - 4.
+Concern for 'national identity and community'. - 5.
+Detachment from vested interests and government. - 6.
+One broadcasting system to be directly funded by the corpus of users. - 7.
+Competition in good programming rather than for numbers. - 8.
+Guidelines to liberate programme makers and not to restrict them.

 These principles, even at the time, did not reflect the reality and trade-offs that had been made in support of PSB.
-For example, universal service - the requirement that everyone in the country receive the then all four channels - meant less local and regional programming, and less choice in the major urban areas.
+For example, universal service - the requirement that everyone in the country receive the then all four channels - meant less local and regional programming and less choice in the major urban areas.

-One other principle was seen as paramount - that the BBC should be funded by the licence fee, so that it did not compete with the commercial broadcasters.
+One other principle was seen as paramount - that the BBC should be funded by the licence fee so that it did not compete with the commercial broadcasters.
 The stated irrelevance of commercial considerations (at least in terms of funding) in the way the BBC programmed and scheduled its services was seen as the hallmark of PSB.
-Of course, today the BBC does not confine its funding to the licence fee, or its programmes to those which are purely PSB.
+Of course today the BBC does not confine its funding to the licence fee, or its programmes to those which are purely PSB.
 Both conditions are violated, and the BBC has expanded and redesigned its services to meet the competition, and embraced commercial forces where convenient, such as in setting its own executives' salaries and in launching pay TV services.
-But, as will be argued below, the licence fee, while the 'best of the worst' forms of funding PSB, apart from pay-as-you-view, is a double-edged sword for the BBC that encourages it to compete with commercial broadcasters.
+But, as will be argued below, the licence fee while the "best of the worst" forms of funding PSB apart from pay-as-you-view, is a double edged sword for the BBC which encourages it to compete with commercial broadcasters.

 Notwithstanding this, in the three decades since the Peacock Report the definition of PSB has remained elusive.
-As Gavyn Davies (1999: 9) - an economist, who subsequently served as chairman of the BBC from 2001 to 2004 - stated in (yet) another report to the government:
+As Gavyn Davies (1999, p.
+9) - an economist who subsequently served as chairman of the BBC from 2001 to 2004 - stated in (yet) another report to the UK Government: